Section Three: Student Services, Health, and Safety

 The Student Affairs Activities Office is also responsible for coordinating many of the University’s “learning and living” co-curricular activities and events, both on and off campus.
 The philosophy of the office centers on a holistic approach to education, one in which high standards and expectations are placed upon students toward the development of mind, body, and soul.
 The Office’s key principle is that of community involvement: a concept through which students, faculty, and staff actively participate in the mission of the University, shaping its image and making the student’s University experience even more meaningful and successful for all members of the community.

 Student Affairs Activities Office events include Welcome Week and Homecoming.
 The Office also coordinates events such as movie nights, bowling, comedians, and other such entertainment.
 Additionally, the Student Affairs Activities Office provides support services and resources to all students and student clubs in the area of leadership development.
-The Activities Coordinator also assists the Director of Student Affairs in advising the Student Government Association and coordinating new student orientation.
-Additionally, the Office works directly with the Student Affairs Office, Student Government Association, intramural athletics, student organizations, and other clubs in coordinating campus activities and events.
+The Office works directly with the Student Government Association, student organizations, and other clubs in coordinating campus activities and events.

 Student Government Association